 Shuttle service (reservation required): Available.

-Written communication: Available. - Access: 15 minutes by car from JR Akayu Station
+Written communication available: Yes - Access: 15 minutes by car from JR Akayu Station

 - Parking: Approximately 100 spaces

-*Flights may not be possible depending on weather and wind conditions.
+* Flights may be canceled due to weather or wind conditions.

-*Limited to those weighing 40kg to 80kg. - For inquiries, please contact: Soaring System Paragliding School (1970-4 Kunugizuka, Nanyo City)
+*Limited to individuals weighing between 40kg and 80kg. - For inquiries, please contact: Soaring System Paragliding School (1970-4 Kunugizuka, Nanyo City)

 - Phone number: 0238-40-2149 Fax number: 0238-27-9427